xMohammadAsimx/Practice/README.md

 Step 13 - We usually provide the path of folders we don't wish to push into the repository.
 For instance I have created a file "myenv" which I don't want to push into the repository of my github.
 For that proceed to .gitignore and type myenv/ this way it will not push that folder into the repository and will stop tracking that folder.

+Step 14 - Currently we have a single branch (main) which contains all our requried code.
+But In a company there can be multiple developers that can work on a single code.
+For that we need to create branches

+Step 15 - git branch developerA -- Creates an exact replica of main branch in which developer A can work.
+To ensure branch is created type git branch to verify.